michalis0/Cloud-and-Advanced-Analytics/week_09_elastic_search/readme.md

 3. Elastic Cloud intro: Elastic Search and Kibana
 4. Walkthrough: initial exploration - visualize a sample dataset (discover page, dashboards, canvas, maps, graphs)
 5. Walkthrough: upload of custom dataset
-6. Walkthrough: introducion to query DSL using the Kibana Dev Tools Console: CRUD operations (credits to [this guide](https://github.com/LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana)).
+6. Walkthrough: introduction to query DSL using the Kibana Dev Tools Console: CRUD operations (credits to [this guide](https://github.com/LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana)).
 Difference between PUT and POST.
 7. Exercise 1: CRUD Operations
 8. Walkthrough: creation an autocomplete functionality for your index using the Edge n-gram tokenizer in the Kibana Dev Tools Console
 9. Exercise 2: create a kibana dashboard with a public dataset